Roads in India: Rural roads

 Rural roads form a substantial portion of the country's road network, forming 72.97% of the total of roads, as of March 2020.
 As of the same date, the percentage of unsurfaced roads to the total road length was 31%.

 For the development of these rural roads, Pradhan Mantri Gram Sadak Yojana (Prime Minister's Rural Roads Scheme) was launched in December 2000 by the Indian government to provide connectivity to isolated rural habitations.
 The scheme envisions that these roads will be constructed and maintained by the village panchayats.
 In some parts of India, the government has attempted to manage the programme directly as a local social spending program.

 In other parts of India, the Pradhan Mantri Gram Sadak Yojana and a sister program named Bharat Nirman (Build India) have privatized the rural road construction projects and deployed contractors.
 The effort has aimed to build all-season single-lane asphalted roads to connect India's rural and remote areas.
 A significant portion of funding for these projects has come from the World Bank and the Asian Development Bank.

 Border roads

-Border Roads are the roads constructed along the northern and northeastern borders of our country.
+Border Roads are the roads constructed along the northern and northeastern borders of the country.
 These roads are constructed and maintained by Border Roads Organisation (BRO) which was set up in 1960 by the government of India.
 BRO is regarded as a symbol of nation building, national integration and an inseparable component in maintaining the security of the country.

+Stakeholders

 Congestion

 India's intra-city vehicle speed is among the lowest in the world.
 As per a study by Ola Cabs, in 2017, the average traffic speed in Delhi was 25 km/h.
 Amongst other major cities, the average traffic speed in Chennai was 18.9 km/h, in Mumbai was 20.7 km/h, in Kolkata was 19.2 km/h, in Hyderabad was 18.5 km/h, and in Bengaluru was 17.2 km/h.